Discovering...

 From the sacred Friday lunch to eight regional varieties, hand-rolling technique, and the best restaurants across Morocco.
 Everything you need to know about the kingdom's most iconic dish.

 The origins date back to the Berber (Amazigh) peoples of North Africa, with archaeological evidence of couscoussier-like pots in tombs from the 9th century.
-The technique of rolling and steaming semolina was perfected over centuries by Berber women, passing the art from mother to daughter.
-The Arabs enriched it with new spices, dried fruits, and elaborate broths.
-In 2020, UNESCO inscribed couscous on the Intangible Cultural Heritage list, recognizing it as a shared tradition of Morocco, Algeria, Tunisia, and Mauritania.
+The technique of rolling and steaming semolina was perfected over centuries by Berber women, passing the art from mother to daughter across generations.
+Arab influences enriched the dish with new spices, dried fruits, and elaborate slow-cooked broths.

 Every Friday, Morocco pauses.
 Shops close, families reunite, and the nation eats couscous together.